meitneshi/challenge-documentation/docs/index.md

 4. Submit button is used to execute test on user code

 ## Getting Started
-Each mission came with a special structure, it will be provided by our [DCLI tool](https://github.com/deadlock-resources/dcli)
+Each mission came with a special structure.
+All the main files will be automatically generated if you use our [DCLI tool](https://github.com/deadlock-resources/dcli).
-So it's pretty easy to start any challenge, you will just have to care what you want to deliver to your users.
+So it's pretty easy to start creating any challenge of your choice!

 ### Install DCLI
 Requirements: